Mastermindzh/react-sane-starter/README.md

 Much neater if you ask me.

 ## Inspiration
-The starting point for this start was [react-slingshot by Corey House](https://github.com/coryhouse/react-slingshot).
+The starting point for this starter was [react-slingshot by Corey House](https://github.com/coryhouse/react-slingshot).
 I have worked with react-slingshot for a while and it works really well but it has some quirks I don't quite like.
 This starter aims to resolve those quirks and provide a better starting point for new react apps.